theXYZT/pulsarbat/docs/install.rst

 Development version
 -------------------

-To install the latest development version of ``pulsarbat``, you can clone the `public repository <https://github.com/theXYZT/pulsarbat>`_ and install the package:
+To install the latest development version of Pulsarbat, you can clone the `public repository <https://github.com/theXYZT/pulsarbat>`_ and install the package:

 .. code-block:: console